sharma-subendra-kr/LimberGridView/README.md

 To see how LimberGridView works, head over to this [link](https://limber.in/LimberGridView/howItWorks).

 I do apologize for the poorly written documentation.
 I will be rewriting it when I get some time.
 If you encounter any problems, you can contact me by sending an email to _reach.subendra.kr@gmx.com_.

+### Contributing
+Due to problems that may arise while licensing the commercial license, contributions are not welcome.

 ## License
 Copyright © 2018-2021, Subendra Kumar Sharma.
 All rights reserved.